-A lot of time and effort is put into training these volunteer Madrichim and supporting them throughout our events.
-The Madrichim spend much of June and July preparing themselves and sessions for Shemesh, and work tirelessly to provide an exciting and stimulating experience for young people.
-They are supported by the RSY-Netzer full time movement workers and the Youth Department staff.
+A lot of time and effort is put into training and supporting our volunteer madrichim.
+They are all fully DBS checked and graduates of our intensive year-long leadership programme.
+Our madrichim spend much of June and July preparing themselves and the incredible programmes for Shemesh, working tirelessly to provide an exciting and stimulating experience for our chanichim.

 email and further details are available on our website.
-In June there will be Parents’ Information Evenings in London, Manchester and Leeds.
+In June there will be a Parents’ Information Evening in London that will also be available online.
 In early July, we will send an information email detailing travel arrangements, kit list, contact details plus additional information that may be required.
 Before camp, you will be given an emergency number, which will be available 24/7.
-During camp, we aim to tweet pictures so that you can keep up to date.
+During camp, we aim to add photos to facebook so that you can keep up to date.
 This is dependent on an adequate wifi signal on camp.

 At RSY-Netzer, we pride ourselves on our professional approach towards the health and safety of our participants.
-We employ a Senior Welfare Officer who is based at the Sternberg Centre all year round.
+We employ a mental health and wellbeing team manager who is based at the Sternberg Centre all year round.
 In addition, we have an experienced Welfare Officer on each camp who is on call 24/7.
 These Welfare Officers are people with professional experience as teachers or working

 with young people, and generally have a youth movement background themselves.
 Our aim is to always create a warm and safe atmosphere for our participants and we are the only youth movement to offer this level of professional support.
-To complement this, our leaders are trained in welfare issues, as part of their leadership training course.
+To complement this, our madrichim (leaders) are trained in handling welfare issues as part of their leadership training course.
+RSY-Netzer operates an inclusive approach towards accommodating all young people where possible.
+We are able to support young people with a range of medical, physical, social and emotional needs.
+For your child’s benefit, it is essential that even sensitive information is recorded to us on the Enrolment Form.
 We take both confidentiality and compliance with national standards for child welfare very

 seriously.
-After your form has been returned; if anything changes, or any new welfare and medical needs arise, please advise us as soon as possible.
+After your form has been returned, if anything changes, or any new welfare and medical needs arise, it is your responsibility to advise us as soon as possible.
 This will enable us to best provide for your child.

 RSY-Netzer understands that mobile phones are commonplace and we recognise your need to be in contact with your child/ren.
 We also believe that part of what makes the camp experience so special is the opportunity for young people to bond with their peers away from home.
 In order to maintain this balance between contact with parents and ensuring we create a special camp atmosphere, RSY-Netzer has the following policy regarding mobile phones: